mohanmanu052/Performarine/README.md

 The listenToDeviceConnectionState method assumes specific UUIDs for LPR services and characteristics.
 Ensure these UUIDs match your device's specifications.

 Handle the callbacks appropriately based on your application's requirements.

+Connect Bluetooth Device

+Overview

+The ConnectBLEDevices widget is a Flutter StatefulWidget that provides a user interface for connecting to a Bluetooth Low Energy (BLE) device, specifically an LPR device.
+It integrates with the LPRCallbackHandler class to manage BLE connections and handle LPR data streaming.

+Widget Structure

+ConnectBLEDevices

+Description: A stateful widget for managing BLE connections and displaying LPR data.

+Constructor: ConnectBLEDevices({super.key})

+State Class: _ConnectBLEDevicesState

+_ConnectBLEDevicesState

+Description: The state class that manages the internal state and behavior of the ConnectBLEDevices widget.

+Properties:

+scaffoldKey: A GlobalKey for managing the state of a Scaffold widget.

+openedSettingsPageForPermission: A boolean flag indicating whether the settings page for permissions has been opened.

+isLocationPermitted, isStartButton, isScanningBluetooth, isLocationDialogBoxOpen, isBluetoothPermitted, isBluetoothSearching, isRefreshList, isClickedOnForgetDevice: Boolean flags to control various states and actions.

+lprHandler: An instance of the LPRCallbackHandler class.

+bluetoothName: The name of the Bluetooth device, default is 'LPR'.

+autoConnectStreamSubscription, autoConnectIsScanningStreamSubscription: Stream 	subscriptions for auto-connect events.

+lprTanspernetserviecIdStatus, lprUartTxStatus, bluettothDeviceName, transperentServiceId, lprUartTXId: Strings to store various connection-related status and information.

+Methods:

+initState(): Initializes the state of the widget, checks permissions, and sets up necessary dependencies.

+dispose(): Disposes of resources and disconnects from connected BLE devices when the widget is disposed.

+build(BuildContext context): Builds the UI of the widget.

+Other utility methods for handling Bluetooth connections, permissions, and UI interactions.

+Important Notes

+Customize the UI and behavior according to your application requirements.

+Permissions and Bluetooth settings handling may vary between iOS and Android platforms.

+Widgets Using In ConnectionBluetoothCalss

+LPRBluetoothList:

+Overview

+The LPRBluetoothList widget is a customizable component designed to display a list of available Bluetooth devices and provide functionality for selecting a device, starting the connection, and listening to LPR  data.
+It interacts with the LPRCallbackHandler class to manage Bluetooth connections and handle LPR data streaming.

+Widget Structure

+LPRBluetoothList

+Description: A configurable widget for displaying and interacting with Bluetooth devices.

+Properties:

+selectedBluetoothDevice: Callback function called when a Bluetooth device is selected.
+It initiates the connection and sets up data streaming using the LPRCallbackHandler.

+comingFrom: A string identifier indicating the source or context of the widget.

+dialogContext: The BuildContext associated with the dialog.

+setDialogSet: A function for setting the dialog state.

+connectedDeviceId: The ID of the currently connected Bluetooth device.

+connectedBluetoothDevice: The Bluetooth device that is currently connected.

+onSelected: Callback function called when a Bluetooth device is selected.

+onBluetoothConnection: Callback function called when there is a change in Bluetooth connection status.

+Other properties for customizing the appearance and behavior of the widget.

+Methods:

+Utility methods for handling Bluetooth connections, selecting devices, and updating UI state.

+Usage:

+LPRBluetoothList(

+  selectedBluetoothDevice: (bluetoothDevice) {

+    LPRCallbackHandler().listenToDeviceConnectionState(

+      connectedDevice: bluetoothDevice,

+      // ... other connection state callbacks

+    );

+  },

+  comingFrom: 'lpr_test',

+  dialogContext: dialogContext,

+  setDialogSet: setDialogState,

+  connectedDeviceId: connectedDeviceId,

+  connectedBluetoothDevice: connectedBluetoothDevice,

+  onSelected: (value) {

+    // Handle selected Bluetooth device

+  },

+  onBluetoothConnection: (value) {

+    // Handle Bluetooth connection status change

+  },

+  // ... other properties

+)

+StreamBuilder:

+The StreamBuilder widget in the provided code snippet is used to asynchronously listen to a stream of LPR data.
+It updates the UI whenever new data is available in the stream.
+Below is the documentation for this part of the code:

+Widget Structure

+StreamBuilder<List<String>>

+Description: A Flutter widget that listens to a stream and rebuilds the UI with the latest data received from the stream.

+Properties:

+stream: The stream to which the widget subscribes for data updates.
+In this case, it is the lprHandler.lprDataStream.

+builder: A callback function that specifies how to rebuild the UI when new data is available in the stream.
+It takes the current BuildContext and a snapshot of the most recent interaction with the stream.

+snapshot: A representation of the most recent data received from the stream, including its connection state, error, and the data itself.

+Usage:

+The StreamBuilder is utilized to create a responsive UI that updates whenever new LPR data is received.

+Expanded(

+  child: StreamBuilder<List<String>>(

+    stream: lprHandler.lprDataStream,

+    builder: (context, snapshot) {

+      if (snapshot.hasData) {

+        // If there is data in the stream, display it using a ListView

+        return ListView.builder(

+          itemCount: snapshot.data!.length,

+          shrinkWrap: true,

+          itemBuilder: (context, index) {

+            // Build a Text widget for each item in the LPR data list

+            return Text(snapshot.data![index].toString());

+          },

+        );

+      } else {

+        // If there is no data in the stream, display a message

+        return Center(

+          child: Text('No LPR data available'),

+        );

+      }

+    },

+  ),

+),